NVIDIA/aistore/docs/etl.md

 #### 1. `Initializing` Stage
 The ETL enters this stage when created via an [Init](#api-reference) requests.
 The system provisions the required Kubernetes resources, including pods and services.
 - **Success**: Transitions to `Running` stage.
-- **Failure (Pod Initialization Error/Timeout)**: Transitions to `Stopped` stage.
+- **Failure (Pod Initialization Error/Timeout)**: Transitions to `Aborted` stage.
 #### 2. `Running` Stage
-The ETL is actively processing requests and remains in this stage unless stopped manually or due to an error.
+The ETL is actively processing requests and remains in this stage unless Aborted manually or due to an error.
-- **User Sends [Stop ETL](#api-reference)**: Transitions to `Stopped` stage with error message `user abort`.
+- **User Sends [Stop ETL](#api-reference)**: Transitions to `Aborted` stage with error message `user abort`.
-- **Runtime Error**: Transitions to `Stopped` stage.
+- **Runtime Error**: Transitions to `Aborted` stage.
-#### 3. `Stopped` Stage
+#### 3. `Aborted` Stage
 The ETL is inactive but retains metadata, allowing for future restarts.
-Upon entering the Stopped state, AIStore automatically cleans up all associated Kubernetes resources (pods, services) across all targets.
+Upon entering the Aborted state, AIStore automatically cleans up all associated Kubernetes resources (pods, services) across all targets.
 - **User Sends [Restart ETL](#api-reference)**: Transitions to `Initializing` stage.
 - **User Sends [Delete ETL](#api-reference)**: Permanently removes the ETL instance and its metadata from AIStore.